 Review and check available discounts the insurance companies offer (Some may offer AAA discounts, safe driver course credit, etc.)

 One of the best ways to save money on home insurance is to talk to a licensed insurance agent/broker.
-Independent agents like Daigle & Travers have access to the best A.M. rated insurance companies, and these relationships can save you time and money.
-At Daigle & Travers our goal is not to only give you the best price, but the most adequate coverage to protect your home investment.
+Independent agents like Daigle & Travers have access to highly respected A.M. rated insurance companies, and these relationships can save you time and money.
+At Daigle & Travers, our goal is not to only give you a competitive price, but also to make sure that you understand your options for selecting coverage to protect your home investment.

 To find out the cost of insuring your home, give us a call at (203) 655-6974.
-The Daigle & Travers insurance experts are here to help you find the best policy to suit your needs.
+The Daigle & Travers insurance agents are here to help you explore your options.